waynerad/samesync/README.md

 This can be combined with nohup to make a server that stays up all the time.

-On the client, place the same.conf file one directory UP from the directory you want synchronized.
+On the client, place the samesetup.txt file one directory UP from the directory you want synchronized.

 $ same -q

 On the first client, end-to-end encryption keys will be generated and added to the file.
-Copy this new same.conf file to all the other clients so they all use the same end-to-end encryption key.
+Copy this new samesetup.txt file to all the other clients so they all use the same end-to-end encryption key.
 Be careful copying this file across the network: make sure you use scp or WinSCP or some other secure copy system, as this file contains encryption keys -- the best thing is to use sneakernet and move the file from machine to machine manually such as on a USB stick.

 Once the clients are set up, you synchronize them just by typing "same".

 $ same

 At this point, the system should be set up and all you have to do is type "same".
-You should delete all same.conf files.
+You should delete all samesetup.txt files.

 # Setup for complex scenarios